peteroupc/peteroupc.github.io/approxtheory.md

 >**Notes:**
 >
 > 1. (Wh) is also known as Whitney's inequality; (JS), the Jackson&ndash;Stechkin inequality.
-> 2. Inequalities similar to (Wh), (JS), and (Ph) can be found by considering an operator $L$ that maps continuous functions to a family of "smoother" functions (such as polynomials of degree $n$ or less, as in this section); in that case $P$ would be a function in the family with the "best approximation" to $f$.
-As one example, Marsden (1972)[^54] \(see also Beutel et al. 2002[^55]) proved an upper bound of this kind using an operator that maps to a family of _splines_, that is, continuous functions whose pieces are polynomials.
+> 2. Inequalities similar to (Wh), (JS), and (Ph) can be found by considering an operator $L$ that maps continuous functions to a family of "smoother" functions (such as polynomials of degree $n$ or less, as in Lemma 13); in that case $P$ would be a function in the family with the "best approximation" to $f$.
+As one example, Marsden (1972)[^54] \(see also Beutel et al. 2002[^55]) proved an inequality of this kind using an operator that maps to a family of _splines_, that is, continuous functions whose pieces are polynomials.
 So did De Boor (1968)[^56].
 Another example is in the result given next.

 **Lemma 13B**. _Let $f(\lambda)$ be continuous on the compact interval $[a, b]$, and let $0\lt h\le (b-a)/2$.
 Then there is at least one function $P$ with a continuous second derivative on that interval such that the error of $P$ in approximating $f$ is bounded as follows:_